JinHo-Dev/WheelPickerJS/README.md

-# WheelPicker
+# WheelPickerJS
-WheelPicker is web-based UI project that improves consistent experiencing of selecting options between various platforms. \
+WheelPickerJS is web-based UI project that improves consistent experiencing of selecting options between various platforms. \
 It interacts with user by various ways: flicking, clicking and even scrolling. \
 Reading this document, you will find out how easy it is to apply this beautiful UI to your projects.